• Gluten-Free Recipes

 • Place a dutch oven in the oven and preheat the oven to 500℉.

-• Lightly flour a large cutting board, and keep the flour handy.
-Dump and scrape the dough onto the cutting board and adding a little more flour if necessary so that it's not too sticky to handle, knead and roll the dough for 1-2 minutes.
+• Lightly flour a large cutting board with gluten-free flour, and keep the flour handy.
+Dump and scrape the dough onto the cutting board and add a little more flour if necessary so that it's not too sticky to handle.
+Knead and roll the dough for about 6 turns.
 Roll the dough into a ball and place it seam-side down on the cutting board, lightly flour it, and cover with a towel.
 Let rise for 1 hour.

-• Very carefully add the dough to the hot dutch oven.
-(You may score the top before or after placing it into the dutch oven if you like.)
-Add the lid and lower the temperature to 475℉.
-Bake for 30 minutes covered, then remove the lid and bake the bread for 15-25 minutes until golden brown.
+• Very carefully add the dough to the hot Dutch oven.
+(You may score the top before or after placing it into the Dutch oven if you like.)
+Add the lid and lower the temperature to 455℉.
+Bake for 40 minutes covered, then remove the lid and bake the bread for 20-25 minutes until golden brown.

-• Remove the bread from the dutch oven and let it cool on a rack for at least 1 hour before slicing it.
+• Remove the bread from the Dutch oven and let it cool on a rack for at least 2 hours before slicing it.

 Notes